What Are Cross-Sector Technologies?

-Process heating represents the largest energy use and the largest source of GHG emissions in the manufacturing sector, accounting for about 1/3 of energy use and 51% of energy-related GHG emissions in 2018.
+Process heating represents the largest energy use and the largest source of greenhouse gas emissions in the manufacturing sector, accounting for about 1/3 of energy use and 51% of energy-related greenhouse gas emissions in 2018.

 Direct energy use for process heating in the manufacturing sector includes fuel combustion (66%), steam (30%), and electricity (4%).
 When the fuel used to generate steam and electricity is considered, at least 90% of energy used for process heat is derived from combustion, including both fossil fuels and waste/byproduct fuels.
 Learn more.

 Fossil fuels have historically been the primary energy source for industry – providing over 90% of energy used for process heating.
 Existing equipment can be upgraded or replaced to burn zero- and low-carbon fuels like hydrogen and biofuels.
 However, most zero- and low-carbon alternatives are not yet cost competitive to fossil fuels.
 Moreover, the production of these alternatives often releases greenhouse gas emissions.

 Feedstocks are the materials that are put into an industrial process and converted to a higher value product.
 Some sectors use carbon-rich materials such as natural gas as an industrial feedstock, releasing CO2 from combustion and/or from non-energy-related process emissions.
 Other sectors use feedstocks that require significant amounts of energy to produce.
 Developing technologies that can use feedstocks that either don’t directly produce emissions, or require less energy to produce offers a way to reduce pollution and increase energy efficiency.
 Learn more.

 Water-related greenhouse gas emissions come from two sources: energy consumed by the processes involved in purifying water and wastewater and as a byproduct during wastewater treatment.